elvijsg/cleaning_data_project/README.md

    2.2.
 Extracts only the measurements on the mean and standard deviation for each measurement.

    2.3.Uses descriptive activity names to label the activities in the data set.

-  2.4.Appropriately labels the data set with descriptive variable names.
+   2.4.
+Appropriately labels the data set with descriptive variable names.

-  2.5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject, based on the data set from step 2.4.
+   2.5.
+Creates a second, independent tidy data set with the average of each variable for each activity and each subject, based on the data set from step 2.4.

 finaltidydata.txt: The output file from the final step.